dev-sys-do/sealci/docs/arch/agent.md

 ## Actions

-A action is a defined as list of commands. actions are launched in a controlled environment, as defined by the agent configuration.
+An action is defined as list of commands.
+Actions are launched in a controlled environment, the action execution environment, as defined by the pipeline definition.

 ## Artifacts

-Artifacts is the result of the execution of a action.
-We consider as artifacts:
+During their execution, actions generate artifacts, which include:

--  logs of execution of the pod
+-  Execution logs
--  any file that is created during the execution
+-  Files generated during the action execution

 # Agent operations

 ## Life of an agent

 **Launching & Registering with the Scheduler**

 Initially, the agent registers with a scheduler.
-After the schedulers acknowledges the registration, the agent can start processing new actions in order to accept new actions.
 As part of the registration process, the agent and the scheduler establish a streaming, bi-directional connection.

+After the schedulers acknowledges the registration, the agent is ready to accept and process new actions.

 **Health and Death**
 An agent streams health and status information to the scheduler, and the agent is kept on the scheduler's resource pool as long as it maintains its connection with it.